martin-0/mios/Readme.md

 Kernel is being searched in "/boot/kernel".
 Symlinks are supported. <br /><br />
 elf32 loader loads the PT_LOAD segments of the kernel.

+## TODO
+Change the logic of the jmp, i.e. don't jump in case of an unlikely situation.

 ## NOTES
 Do a cleanup of the gboot code.
 Lots of 16/32b assembly mixed together.